Bacterial vaginosis (BV) is a common infection of the vagina.

 Self-management of bacterial vaginosis

-As well as the treatment above, there are things you can do to self-manage bacterial vaginosis.
+There are things you can do to self-manage BV, along with antibiotics.

 Washing

 Soap can irritate the skin and alter the pH balance in the vagina.
-It is never recommended for washing genital area.
+It is never recommended for washing your genitals.

 Don't

-Do not use tampons when you are pregnant - these can introduce harmful bacteria
+• do not use tampons when you are pregnant - these can introduce bad bacteria

 Smoking